4ydogan/BIL395_Homeworks/README.md

 # BIL395_Homeworks
-There are codes and homeworks files in BIL395 course.
+There are code files and homeworks files for BIL395 course.

 BIL395 course is called Concepts of Programming Languages.